Nusiq/modular-mc-docs/docs/getting-started/installation-and-configuration.md

 ## Configuration Settings

 Configuration settings should be placed in the `settings` property of the filter in the `config.json` file of your Regolith project.
 All settings are optional and have default behavior if not set.

-### scopePath: string

-The `scopePath` is the path to a JSON file defining the global scope of variables.
-You can learn more about scopes in the {ref}`Scope System<scope-system>` section of the documentation.
-The path is relative to the data directory.

-### scope: object

-The `scope` property is an object of variables that will be available in the templates.
-No variables are set by default in this scope.
-The variables defined in the `scopePath` file will override the variables defined in the `scope` property.
-You can learn more about scopes in the {ref}`Scope System<scope-system>` section of the documentation.

 (esbuild-configuration)=
 ### esbuild: object